VYPE – The Leader in High School Sports

 OKLAHOMA

-- NEOK All-VYPE Volleyball Team – Presented by Doenges Family of Autos
+- Berryhill Chiefs and Maidens Basketball – Presented by Eastern Oklahoma Orthopedic Center

-- Kendon Lee is the Stillwater Character Counts Athlete of the Month – Presented by Scott Leming State Farm
+- Ponca City Wildcats and Lady Cats Basketball – Presented by Alliance Health Ponca City

-- Three Rivers Class 3A Basketball Watchlist – Presented by Indian Capital Technology Center
+- Vinita Hornet and Lady Hornet Basketball Players to Watch – Presented by Amy Turner Allstate

+- Okmulgee Bulldogs and Lady Bulldogs Basketball – Presented East Central Electric

-- Tulsa Area All-VYPE Volleyball Team – Presented by Central States Orthopedics
+- SEOK All-VYPE Football Team – Presented by Pine Cellular

+- Grove Ridgerunners and Lady Ridgerunners Basketball – Presented by Grove Dental Associates

-- NEOK All-VYPE Fast Pitch Softball Team – Presented by Roberts Auto Group
+- Stillwater Pioneers and Lady Pioneers Basketball – Presented by Hideaway Pizza

-- North OK All-VYPE Football Team – Presented by Ortho Oklahoma
+- Edmond North Huskies and Lady Huskies Basketball – Presented by Integris Health Edmond

 NW Preps